macocu/Monolingual-Curation/README.md

 3. Documents less similar to sample data in the language identified by the trigram model than 3 % are removed.
 (This should deal with paragraphs containing some the majority of foreign or nonsense characters together with some ok text.)
 4. Only good paragraphs (marked by tool [Justext](https://corpus.tools/wiki/Justext) by attribute class="good") are kept.
 5. The language of documents and paragraphs is identified using CLD2.
 See [Language Identification](#filtering-based-on-language-identification) for more details.
 6. The prevertical is validated at this stage.
-See [Prevertical format validator](#prevertical-format-validator) for more details.
+See [Prevertical format validator](prevertical-format-validator.md) for more details.
 **The result data after all steps above is sent to Bitextor for further bilingual processing.**

 Notes:
 - Near-duplicates were left in the data at this stage since bilingual processing may need to select translations from the near-duplicate data too.
 - Texts in all target languages (i.e. CSBM and English for CSBM data; Albanian and English for Albanian data; etc.) were kept since all target languages are needed for the bilingual output through the bilingual processing.
-- We collected data for Slovene, Serbo-Croatian and Icelandic in both crawling batches.
-See [merging-data.md](merging-data.md) for details on we merged the data from the two batches, before applying any cleaning procedures.

 ### Additional data cleaning before the Monotextor pipeline (only for monolingual corpora)